What Goes with It? Assets and your Business Valuation

 As a part of this process, the question often comes up: “What goes with my business when I sell it?”
 It’s a good question, and it does vary by industry and individual business, so here are some general things to think about as you look at the assets your business has.

-How vital are the assets to the business?
+How vital are the assets to the business and business valuation?

 There are two kinds of assets in a big-picture sense for every business.
 There are essential and non-essential assets.
 What you must determine before you sell is which assets are which.
 If the buyer does not come with some of their own equipment, essential assets must go with the business since it cannot operate without them.